kyverno/website/content/en/docs/Writing policies/generate.md

 ---
-title: Generate Resources
+title: Generate Rules
-description: Create additional resources based on resource creation or updates.
+description: >
+  Create new Kubernetes resources.
-weight: 60
+weight: 50
 ---

 A `generate` rule can be used to create additional resources when a new resource is created or when the source is updated.
 This is useful to create supporting resources, such as new RoleBindings or NetworkPolicies for a Namespace.